-- 6.1.5) All rubber bladders shall be printed with the name of the manufacturer, the specifications to which the tank has been manufactured and the date of manufacture. - 6.1.6) No rubber bladders shall be used more than 5 years after the date of manufacture.
+Appendix to these regulations.6.1.5 All rubber bladders shall be printed with the name of the

+- manufacturer, the specifications to which the tank has been manufactured and the date of manufacture. - 6.1.6 No rubber bladders shall be used more than 5 years after the date of manufacture.